smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 1 New York large     23
     ## 2 London   large     22

-this can be formatted this way as well, if it’s even easier for you to read
-add another filter criteria
+This can be formatted this way as well, if it's even easier for you to read Let's add another filter criteria

 ``` r
 pollution %>%